daveseah/rb2019-tennis/README.md

-## BP2019 Jupiter Hall Pong Exhibit
+## BP2019 Jupiter Hall TABLE TENNIS Exhibit

 This is a PONG-style game that can be controlled via the serial port connected to two Arduino boards, created for the Ralph Baer Day 2019 in Manchester, New Hampshire.
 It is modeled after the Atari PONG game, as usable source code for game logic was available (see [credits](#credits-and-license) below).
 I wasn't aware at the time that there was [considerable competitive conflict between Baer and Nolan Bushnell](https://en.wikipedia.org/wiki/Ralph_H._Baer), so a future revision of this codebase would move toward Baer's original *TABLE TENNIS* implementation or the ODYSSEY/ODYSSEY 2 version.